 The term “Puget Sound Georgia Basin” was also used by early regional (trans-border) Ecosystem Conferences.
 Besides being a rather awkward, less than elegant term, the “Puget Sound Georgia Basin” is also a bit of an apples-and-organges mix-up: a ‘sound‘ being a body of water while a ‘basin‘ is typically a watershed.
 So blending the Puget Sound water body with the Georgia Basin watershed is something of an oxymoron.
 It also leaves out the Strait of Juan de Fuca…

 ISH RIVER COUNTRY

-Approximately the same area defined as the Basin Boundary of the Salish Sea was identified as the ‘Ish River Region’ by David McCloskey (of the Cascadia Institute) on his Ish River Country map in 1987.
+Approximately the same area defined as the Basin Boundary of the Salish Sea was identified as the ‘Ish River’ Country by David McCloskey (of the Cascadia Institute) on his Ish River Country map in 1987.
 McCloskey describes the Ish River Region as a sub-region of the larger Cascadia ecoregion.
-See further discussion and a copy of McCloskey’s beautiful map.
+See further discussion of McCloskey’s beautiful map.

 COMBINED (FULL) WATERSHEDS OF THE RIVERS DRAINING INTO THE SALISH SEA

 The map of the Combined Watersheds Draining to the Salish Sea includes the full watershed of the Fraser River and provides a comparison of drainage areas for the upper and lower sections of the Fraser River.
 By contrast, the map of the Salish Sea & Surrounding Basin focuses on just the area labeled as ‘Salish Sea Basin & Lower Fraser River’.
 Note that the watershed for the upper Fraser River is larger than the entire area described as the Salish Sea Basin…